 At Klein Frank, P.C., we strive to provide the legal assistance people need to move forward after serious injury or abuse.
 Our Boulder personal injury attorneys have over 60 years of combined experience and we’re dedicated to improving the lives of the individuals we represent.
 Together, we’ve fought against large corporations and we’ve helped countless clients secure the results they deserve.
 Our firm’s core values include: courage, skill, honesty, commitment, and paying it forward.
 We carry these values through every case we handle, always thinking outside the box in an effort to help our clients secure the compensation they deserve.

 In Colorado, the statute of limitations on personal injury cases is two years.
-This means you may two years from the date of your injury to file a personal injury claim or you may lose your right to recover compensation.
+This means you have two years from the date of your injury to file a personal injury claim or you may lose your right to recover compensation.
 If your injury resulted from a car accident the statute of limitations changes to three years from the date of the accident.
 While Colorado does recognize some exceptions to the statute of limitations, it is best to file a claim as soon as possible.
-An attorney from our firm will be able to tell you how these laws may affect your case.
+Find out how these laws may affect your case.

 Can a Personal Injury Case Be Appealed?

 When it comes to filing a personal injury claim, there are two ways the case can be resolved: through negotiating a settlement and through litigating the case in court.
 Plaintiffs who opt for the former may receive a lesser amount than they might receive through litigation, but litigating the case means that there is a chance the plaintiff won’t receive any money at all if a jury rules in favor of the defendant.
 However, if this happens, the plaintiff may have recourse.
 Whereas settlements cannot be appealed or reopened, judgments obtained through litigation may be able to be appealed.